 List Your Rental on Facebook Marketplace

 This is just the first step.
 You want to advertise your apartment in every periodical and online rental marketplace you can.
 The more people viewing your listing, the higher the chance you will be able to lease it out.
 Be sure and provide a lot of photos and a great description.
 Facebook and Craigslist have great rental sections.
 Sometimes you can even list your rental on Zillow or even Apartments.com.
 Our experts recommend using Facebook to sublet your Seattle apartment.
-Get information on how to vet a potential tenant.
+Get information on how to vet potential tenants.

 Use an Apartment Locator